Guide: Publish data via SND

 Logo with geometric figures in blue and red.
 Illustration.

-The Swedish National Data Service (SND) hosts a national research data catalogue where researchers at Swedish universities can publish and describe data from their research projects.
+The Swedish National Data Service (SND) is a national infrastructure funded by the Swedish Research Council that helps researchers to make all kinds of digital research data available.
 SLU is part of the consortium that runs SND.

 How to describe and submit data